Berki65/WordFlow/README.md

 	3. Practice numbers using the Number Trainer module.
 	4. Use the Fast Translations feature for on-the-go learning.

 ## Contribution
 How **YOU** can help me?
+- **Localization in the App:** Help translate the app into more languages.
+- **More Language Support:** Add vocabulary or number training for new languages.
+- **Implementing Design Patterns:** Refactor and improve code structure.
-- Localization in the App
+- **Bug Fixing:** Identify and resolve bugs in the application.
-- More Language Support
-- Implementing DesignPatterns
-- bug fixing
--

  ## License
  This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code under the terms of the license.

- ## Final words
+## Final Words
- This project is part of my course Open-Source-Software at Seoul Nation University of Science and Technology (Seoultech).
+This project is part of my course on **Open-Source Software** at **Seoul National University of Science and Technology (SeoulTech)**.
+It is designed to showcase how open-source development can contribute to language learning innovations.
+Your feedback and contributions are welcome!